drbean/edit/steve/selfintro.md

 ### A self-introduction

-You wrote about yourself before.
+* You wrote about yourself before.
 Can you remember what you wrote?

     Do not write the same thing you wrote before.

     Use what you wrote before, but think again about who you are and what you value in yourself.

     What do people who know you not know about you?
 What do you not know about yourself.

     Do a mind map first with "the unknown me" in the middle.

+* Your earlier self-introduction was disappointing.

+    Why is your life important?
+What is the meaning of your life?

+    Write another self-introduction.
+Include only information which shows your life has meaning.
+Make up a meaning for your life now, if you don't know what that meaning is.

+    Do a mind map first with "the meaning of my life" in the middle.